-Elizabeth "Beth" Alquist is a trial attorney who represents a broad range of business clients in patent, trade secret, noncompetition, trademark, copyright, and Internet-related disputes in federal and state courts, as well as the International Trade Commission.
-Beth has tried over a dozen cases to verdict, including patent infringement, trade secret, and non-compete matters, among others.
+Elizabeth "Beth" Alquist is a trial attorney who represents a broad range of business clients in patent, trademark, copyright, trade secret, noncompetition, and technology-related business disputes in federal and state courts, as well as the International Trade Commission (ITC), Patent Trial and Appeal Board (PTAB) and the Trademark Trial and Appeal Board (TTAB).
+Beth has tried over a dozen cases to verdict.

 She served as law clerk to The Honorable Robert J. Callahan, Connecticut Supreme Court, 1994-1995.